MarcusVinix/printf/README.md

 |    **x**   | Print a number in hexadecimal (base 16)                |
 |    **%**   | Print a percent sign '%'                               |

+> For the specifier d and i, the precision is the minimum number of digits to be print.
+> For the specifier s, the precision is the maximum field width.
+> Stay tuned when:
+> * Flag '0' is ignored when flag '-' is present.
+> * Flag '0' is ignored when flag '.' is present (%d e %i)
+> * Flag '0' result in undefined behavior with specifier c, s and p
+> * FLag '.' result in undefined behavior with specifier c and p
+>
+> Syntax to use printf
+`%[flag][min-width].[precision][length modifier][conversion specifier]`
 #### TODO more information